Applying for admission

 When you apply to UC, you are required to report your academic record within the UC application.
 You don't need to submit your academic record to UC at this point, but you should refer to it as you fill out the application to ensure the information you enter is accurate.

-Freshmen Applicants: List all courses and marks.
-Record the marks/grades earned exactly as reported by the international school — whether as numbers, letters, percentages or words.
+Freshman applicants: Record all courses and marks/grades earned exactly as reported by the international school — whether as numbers, letters, percentages or words.

 Sometimes it takes a significant amount of time for us to receive records from schools abroad.
 To help speed consideration of your application, we recommend that you make legible photocopies of your official academic records.
 After you submit your undergraduate application, you may be requested to send your copies to the Office of Undergraduate Admissions at each campus to which you have applied.